dhardestylewis/terrain_aggregator/README.md

 # PostgreSQL+PostGIS installation using Singularity on Stampede2

-*Steps to install PostgreSQL on Stampede2 at TACC*
+*Steps to install PostgreSQL+PostGIS on Stampede2 at TACC*

 Installation of a containerized instance of PostgreSQL in a high performance computing environment (Stampede2)